werat/werat.github.io/content/posts/2021-12-04-why-are-my-pchs-out-of-date/index.md

 I don't know whether it's a bug or a feature, but my guess it's unlikely to be fixed anytime soon because backwards compatibility™.
 And that means that twice a year our users might need to rebuild their code just because.
 That's why we can't have nice things ¯\\\_(ツ)\_/¯

 Unfortunately I haven't found a good way to alter this behaviour.
 [Other people ran into this problem as well](https://www.advancedinstaller.com/forums/viewtopic.php?t=45880), but no solutions have been posted.
-It's certanly possible to add a custom step to the installer to walk over the files and "correct" their `mtime`, but who knows what else might break because of this.
+It's certainly possible to add a custom step to the installer to walk over the files and "correct" their `mtime`, but who knows what else might break because of this.
 If you know a better way, please, send help!

 ---